Equity and Inclusion

 Equity and Inclusion Plan

-Following an inclusive process that sought input from students, young alumni, faculty, staff, and current families, the St. George’s Board of Trustees unanimously endorsed and approved the 2024 Equity and Inclusion Plan.
+Following an inclusive process that sought input from students, young alumni, faculty, staff, and current families, the St. George’s Board of Trustees unanimously endorsed and approved our Equity and Inclusion Plan.
 A central element of the plan is a focus on civil discourse, reflecting the school’s Episcopal heritage, our values, and our aspirations, as we help students learn and benefit from the diversity of thought and experiences present in our community.

 Equity and